rollbar/docs/guides/notification-variables.md

 `{{"{{status"}}}}` | `Active`, `Resolved`, `Muted` `{{"{{occurrence_title"}}}}` | Same as item title `{{"{{occurrence_link"}}}}` | Occurrence URL
-TODO | Explain what additional values are available on occurrences
+{% comment %} TODO | Explain what additional values are available on occurrences {% endcomment %}

 ## Deploys
 When a deploy triggers a notification, the following variables are available: